Azure/platform-chaos/README.md

 # platform-chaos

-An sdk for building services capable of injecting chaos into PaaS offerings. ⚙️ 🌩
+A node sdk for building services capable of injecting chaos into PaaS offerings. ⚙️ 🌩

 ![hero image](.github/hero.png)

-Platform chaos is a collection of tools and sdks that enable engineers to experiement on distributed systems built atop Azure PaaS offerings to ensure confidence in such a system's capabilities.
+Platform chaos is a collection of tools and sdks that enable engineers to experiement on distributed systems built atop PaaS offerings to ensure confidence in such a system's capabilities.
 It does so by defining a common interface for inducing chaos, through a construct we call chaos extensions.
 Given this common interface, we're able to provide tooling that can schedule, start, and stop chaotic events.

 This project is the core sdk that enables chaos extension development using [NodeJS](https://nodejs.org).

+The common interface mentioned above that all chaos extensions must implement is defined using OpenAPI docs [here](https://rebilly.github.io/ReDoc/?url=https://raw.githubusercontent.com/azure/platform-chaos/master/swagger.yaml).
+As such, an extension can be developed using any language.
+SDKs to simplify creation of extensions using other languages may be added in the future.

 ## How to use